-The European Commission has recently started to reinforce European engagement with multiple stakeholders involved in blockchain activities through the launch of the EU Blockchain Observatory and Forum with the scope of highlighting key developments of blockchain technology.
+The European Commission has recently started to reinforce European engagement with multiple stakeholders involved in blockchain activities through the launch of the EU Blockchain Observatory and Forum with the scope of highlighting critical developments of blockchain technology.

-1. Cybersecurity: blockchain as a limitation of liability
+1. Cybersecurity – blockchain as a limitation of liability

-One of the main features of blockchain tech is the transparency of its public ledger, that has an inherent connection to cybersecurity: the data communication piece is verified via advanced cryptographic systems.
+One of the main features of blockchain tech is the transparency of its public ledger, which has an inherent connection to cybersecurity: the data communication piece is verified via advanced cryptographic systems.
 This ensures the data arrives through the proper channels, without interception by a third party in the transmission process.
 This idea brings about the strong possibility that blockchain can provide severe reductions in cybersecurity risks.
-As an example REMME’s blockchain enables businesses to authenticate users and devices without the need for a password.
+As an example, REMME’s blockchain enables businesses to authenticate users and devices without the need for a password.
 The removal of human interaction in the data communication process will severely lessen the threat of data corruption, human error, and hacking.
 Additional cybersecurity applications of the blockchain include large-scale authentication of data.
-These applications give an idea of how blockchain could potentially impact in restricting liability thus limiting the risk in quick but long-lasting multiple financial transactions.
+These applications give an idea of how blockchain could potentially impact in restricting liability, thus limiting the risk in quick but long-lasting multiple financial transactions.

-2. Internet of Things: smart contracts will boost the business
+2. Internet of Things – smart contracts will boost the business

 Blockchain promises to cause some fundamental changes in the legal industry, with applications ranging from smart contracts to chains of custody and property governance.
 Protecting intellectual property will be easier relying on new technologies that track and check the authenticity of the work of arts, even online: for example Truepic‘s server performs a wealth of data analysis on the images it receives, then encodes them to the blockchain to provide an extra layer of security against manipulation; so when a user takes a picture, it is watermarked with the Truepic logo and given a unique serial number and specific verification URL which can only be accessed with that unique number.
 Blockchain technology will also have a significant impact on notary publics (or general notaries), which are used to confirm and verify signatures on legal documents, such as deeds and contracts.
-Using blockchain technology, these documents will be preserved digitally as part of a digital ledger, like the recently presented Notarchain, that makes each single notary public a node of a decentralised certified digital register that prevents data alteration, enables prior checks on the identity of the subjects concerned and ensures completeness and correctness of the data inserted in the chain.
+Using blockchain technology, these documents will be preserved digitally as part of a digital ledger, like the recently presented Notarchain, that makes each single notary public a node of a decentralized certified digital register that prevents data alteration, enables prior checks on the identity of the subjects concerned and ensures completeness and correctness of the data inserted in the chain.

-4. Healthcare: blockchain as a secure solution for health data sharing
+4. Healthcare – blockchain as a secure solution for health data sharing

 Currently, a lot of problems prevail in the field of healthcare because of a lack of uniformity and the absence of a reliable and transparent method for storing and retrieve sensitive information.